Fooling Partial Dependence via Data Poisoning: Related Work

-In the literature, there is a considerate amount of attacks on model explanations specific to deep neural networks \citep{dombrowski-manipulated-explanations, ghorbani-fragile-nn-interpretability, heo-fooling-nn-manipulation, kindermans-unreliable-saliency-maps, zhang-interpretable-dl-under-fire}.
+In the literature, there is a considerable amount of attacks on model explanations specific to deep neural networks \citep{dombrowski-manipulated-explanations, ghorbani-fragile-nn-interpretability, heo-fooling-nn-manipulation, kindermans-unreliable-saliency-maps, zhang-interpretable-dl-under-fire}.
 At their core, they provide various algorithms for fooling neural network interpretability and explainability, mainly of image-based predictions.
-Such explanations are commonly presented through saliency maps \citep{saliency1}, where each model input is given its attribution to the prediction \citep{lrp, integrated-gradient, input-gradient, gradcam}.
-When considering an explanation as a function of model and data, there is a~possibility to change one of these variables to achieve a different result \citep{zhao2019causal}. \cite{heo-fooling-nn-manipulation} and \cite{attack-model-fairness} propose fine-tuning a neural network to undermine its explainability capabilities.
+Such explanations are commonly presented through saliency maps \citep{saliency1}, where each model input is given its attribution to the prediction \citep{lrp, gradcam, input-gradient, integrated-gradient}.
+Although explanations can be used to improve the adversarial robustness of machine learning models \citep{adversarial-robustness}, we target explanations instead.
+When considering an explanation as a function of model and data, there is a~possibility to change one of these variables to achieve a different result~\citep{zhao2019causal}.
+Heo et al. \citep{heo-fooling-nn-manipulation} and Dimanov et al. \citep{attack-model-fairness} propose fine-tuning a neural network to undermine its explainability capabilities and conceal model unfairness.
 The assumption is to alter the model's parameters without a drop in performance, which can be achieved with an objective function minimizing the distance between explanations and an arbitrarily set target.
-Another idea is to manipulate explanations via data change since data distribution greatly affects explanation results \citep{kindermans-unreliable-saliency-maps, janzing2020feature}. \cite{dombrowski-manipulated-explanations} proposed an algorithm for saliency explanation manipulation using gradient-based data perturbations.
+Note that \citep{attack-model-fairness} indirectly change partial dependence while changing the model.
+Aivodji et al. \citep{fairwashing} propose creating a~surrogate model aiming to approximate the unfair black-box model and explain its predictions in a fair manner, e.g. with relative variable dependence.

+Alternate idea is to fool fairness and explainability via data change since its (background) distribution greatly affects interpretation results~\citep{janzing2020feature, kindermans-unreliable-saliency-maps}.
+Solans et al. \citep{poisoning-fairness} and Fukuchi et al. \citep{faking-fairness} investigate concealing unfairness via data change by using gradient methods.
+Dombrowski et al. \citep{dombrowski-manipulated-explanations} propose an algorithm for saliency explanation manipulation using gradient-based data perturbations.
+In contrast, we introduce a genetic algorithm and focus on other machine learning predictive models trained on tabular data.
+Slack et al. \citep{slack-fooling-lime-shap} contributed adversarial attacks on post-hoc, model-agnostic explainability methods for \textit{local-level} understanding; namely LIME \citep{lime} and SHAP \citep{shap}.
+The proposed framework provides a way to construct a biased classifier with safe explanations of the model's predictions.